Ugh-GitHub/redux-feedback-looper/README.md

 # Usage

-1. Follow the on-screen prompts to input the 3 mandatory scores, and optional comments.
+1. Follow the on-screen prompts to input the 3 mandatory scores and optional comment(s).
-2. Use the back button at any time to change an entry.
+2. Use the back button at any time to revise an entry.
-3. Review your feeback.
+3. Review your feedback.
-4. Submit your feeback.
+4. Submit your feedback.
 5. You may optionally leave another response.

 # Built With